MicrosoftDocs/sdk-api/sdk-api-src/content/vsmgmt/nn-vsmgmt-ivssdifferentialsoftwaresnapshotmgmt.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IVssDifferentialSoftwareSnapshotMgmt</b> interface inherits from the <a href="/windows/desktop/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface. <b>IVssDifferentialSoftwareSnapshotMgmt</b> also has these types of members:
+The <b>IVssDifferentialSoftwareSnapshotMgmt</b> interface inherits from the <a href="/windows/desktop/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface. <b>IVssDifferentialSoftwareSnapshotMgmt</b> also has these types of members:

 ## -see-also